br-mat/annoying-plant/README.md

 </code></pre>

 That to be said let’s think about that law quickly, everything including wires have a certain value for resistance.
-With a shorted wire from voltage source to ground we usually can expect almost infinite amount of energy to flow (wire resistance really low - close to 0) dependend of outputcapability of the source. <br> When we add an resistor with let’s say 1000 ohm and our source provides 5V like every USB plug, a current of 0.001 ampere should flow (1mA).
+With a shorted wire from voltage source to ground we usually can expect almost infinite amount of energy to flow (wire resistance really low - close to 0) dependend of outputcapability of the source. <br> When we add a resistor with let’s say 1000 ohm and our source provides 5V like every USB plug, a current of 0.001 ampere should flow (1mA).
 The formula used for this comes from Ohm's law I=U/R as you can see this simple formula is quite easy to use and will appear quite often from now on. <br>
 I want to add a short reminder on how to calculate resistance.
 Resistors in series can be added together.
 For parallel resistors it’s a little different and more complicated, [see](https://en.wikipedia.org/wiki/Resistor).
 </p>